 Athletics and Recreation

-The Department of Athletics and the Department of Recreation are housed in the state-of-the-art Harold Alfond Athletics and Recreation Center.
+The Department of Athletics Recreation is housed in the state-of-the-art Harold Alfond Athletics and Recreation Center.
 Opened in 2020, the 350,000-square-foot facility is the most comprehensive Division III facility in the country.
-The departments offer 32 varsity sports, intramural sports, club sports, lifetime fitness classes, and recreational activities.
+The department offers 32 varsity sports, intramural sports, club sports, lifetime fitness classes, and recreational activities.
 Together, they provide opportunities for all levels of athletic interest and accommodate different levels of competitiveness and intensity.

 Facilities